Frogs and Toads of New Mexico

 The American Bullfrog is the largest frog in the state and country.
 It lacks a dorsal ridge down its back.

-The Rio Grande Leopard Frog is found in the southeastern part of the state.
+The Rio Grande Leopard Frog is found in the southeastern border of the state with Texas.
 Their dorsal fold usually stops near the rear then angles in.

 The Plains Leopard Frog’s dorsal fold is usually segmented on its lower back.
 It usually has a white spot on its typanum or ear drum.